Super-Protocol/docs/docs/developers/CLI_commands/files/index.md

 ---

-Manage files in third-party storage such as Storj.
+Manages files in third-party storage such as Storj.

 Most of these commands require a Storj account and SPCTL configured to use it.
 Refer to the [Set up Storj](/developers/cli_guides/configure#set-up-storj) section to create a bucket and access grants and set up SPCTL.

-## Synopsis
+## Syntax

 ```
 ./spctl files <command>